3urobeat/arduino-resource-monitor/server/windows/README.md

 <a id="running"></a>

 ## Running
+Make sure the Arduino is connected to your computer and displays "Waiting...".
 Double click the `.exe`, accept the privilege escalation window and a CMD prompt should appear.

 > [!NOTE]